CU-DBMI/redirects/README.md

 ## Motivation

-You've likely heard of a service called [Bitly](https://bitly.com/).
+You've likely heard of services like [Bitly](https://bitly.com/), [TinyURL](https://tinyurl.com/), [Rebrandly](https://www.rebrandly.com/), and [others](https://zapier.com/blog/best-url-shorteners/).
-It allows you to convert a long link like `some-website.com/a-long-url?search=a-bunch-of-characters` into a shorter one like `bit.ly/98K8eH`.
+They allow you to convert a long link like `some-website.com/a-long-url?search=a-bunch-of-characters` into a shorter one like `bit.ly/98K8eH`.
-When someone visits the shorter link, Bitly automatically "redirects" them to the longer one.
+When someone visits the shorter link, the service automatically "redirect" them to the longer one.
 You can think of it like a shortcut.

-Bitly also offers several other features that you probably want:
+These services usually offer several other features that you probably want too:

-- You can customize the text after the `/`, giving you a url that a human could actually remember and type in manually, like `bit.ly/MyCoolLink` (they call these "back-halves").
+- You can customize the text after the `/`, giving you a url that a human could actually remember and type in manually, like `bit.ly/MyCoolLink` (some call these "back-halves").
 - You can set up a custom domain to brand your links the way you want, giving you an even nicer and easier-to-use link, like `my-website.com/MyCoolLink`.
 - You can see how many and what kinds of people have used the link over time (i.e. analytics).

 This all sounds great, so what's the problem?
+Well namely: **They hide or limit a lot of this functionality behind a paywall.**
+Bitly, the de facto standard, [is especially quite expensive](https://bitly.com/pages/pricing).
-Well namely: _Bitly [hides or limits a lot of this functionality behind a paywall](https://bitly.com/pages/pricing)_, and their free plan has become more and more limited over time.
+While you may be able to find one that gives you most or all of what you want for free right now, free plans have generally become more and more limited over time.

-This may not be a problem for you, especially if you value the convenience of having a simple service that handles everything automatically.
+Paying for a plan may not be a problem for you, especially if you value the convenience of having a simple service that handles everything automatically.
-And there are certainly [other services that compete with Bitly](https://zapier.com/blog/best-url-shorteners/) which may offer you what you want for free (for now).

 But with just a little bit of setup, we can accomplish all of this in a much better way.
 Well, at least much better-suited to the _target audience of this approach_: **People/organizations who use GitHub and Git**.